JorgePe/QRCodeDispatcher/README.md

-Some years ago I made a motorized version of the LEGO Hedwig owl and managed to control it by sending an e-mail but it required a python script to be running on my laptop near and sending an e-mail is not so easy for a visitor
+Some years ago I made a motorized version of the LEGO Hedwig owl and managed to control it by sending an e-mail but it required a python script to be running on my laptop nearby and sending an e-mail is not so easy for a visitor.

+By then it also required a permanent BLE connection between my laptop and the model which was not pratical and didn't scale up well if I wanted to control more models.

 So now I am using QR Codes: each model has a QR Code near it, if the visitor wants to see it move just needs to point its smartphone or tablet to the QR Code.

+And I am also using the new Pybricks messaging protocol that allows broadcasting short BLE messages to or/and from several hubs without requiring a session.
+And since several devices can use this method, a laptop is not needed (even a Raspberry Pi Pico W or a ESP-32 can be used).

 ## Implementation

-My solution has 3 components:
+My solution has 3 major components:
 - a frontend python web app running on a public web server
 - a middleware python script running on a MINDSTORMS EV3 (or a Raspbberry Pi)
 - a edge micropython script running on each of my LEGO models

+### The frontend

-The frontend web app just serves the links used by the QR Codes and each time a link is reached it sends a MQTT message.
+It's just a small web app that serves the links used by the QR Codes and each time a link is reached it publishes (sends) a MQTT message.

+I call it a frontend because it just makes it easy to use MQTT - any MQTT client can be used to publish a message and surpass the frontend.
+Also several clients can be used "simultaneously".

+### The middleware

-The middleware script keeps waiting for the proper MQTT messages to arrive and generates a Bluetooth Low Energy advertisement using Pybricks broadcast messaging format with a simple 4-char payload:
+It's also a simple python script that keeps waiting for the proper MQTT messages to arrive and generates a short duration BLE advertisement using Pybricks broadcast messaging format.

-+ the first 3 chars specify which model(s) should be addressed
-+ the last char specifies the action to execute
+It advertises a short string that identifies the model(s) to be reached and the action to be executed and after a very short period - just enough to ensure the model(s) noticed it - it stops advertising.

+### The edge

-The edge micropython script is just a Pybricks script that waits for a broadcast message to arrive, checks if it has the proper payload and executes a pre-definied action (usually a very simple action, like flapping the wings for a couple of seconds)
+It's an even simpler micropython script that waits for a BLE advertisement to be made, checks if its addressed to this model and executes a pre-definied action (tipically a very simple action, like flapping the wings for a couple of seconds)

 ## Proof of concept